 Fiction plotlines, regardless of genre, are conflict driven.
 The antagonist creates the conflict when he or she interferes with the protagonist.
 The antagonist is there to block whatever goal the protagonist is trying to achieve.
 This is why most antagonists are villains.
 And the more devious and evil the villain, the more drama and intensity to the story.

 In real life, however, people can and do make poor choices.
 Some learn from their mistakes.
 In fiction, they would be redeemable characters.
-For example, Josh, from my most recent Marina Martindale novel, The Letter, is a con artist.
+For example, Josh, from my recent Marina Martindale novel, The Letter, is a con artist.
 He’s working a Ponzi scheme with two unseen characters.
-However, as the character took shape I noticed he had some redeeming qualities.
+However, as the character took shape I noticed he had some redeeming qualities which made him quite likable.
 So, I did a rewrite and made him into a redeemable villain.
 I don’t want to spoil the plot, so I’ll sum it up and say that things aren’t always as they appear.

 Most of my villians, however, are unrepentant.
 Some, like Maggie in The Deception, remain defiant, even while they’re carted off to prison.
 Most however, are their own undoing.
 They police shoot them, or they’re killed in accidents while trying to escape.
 They’re the unredeemable villains.
 The Godzillas, who have to have their comeuppance, otherwise readers won’t accept it.
 After all, karma’s a bitch.
 Not only in fiction, but in real life as well.